-Itinerant Teacher of the Visually Impaired
+Itinerant Teacher of the Visually Impaired - CoSer 302

-An Itinerant Teacher of the Visually Impaired provides direct, consultation, or evaluation services to students whose visual impairment adversely affects educational performance.
-Services must be purchased on an FTE basis (302.000) not to exceed .6 FTE, to serve district students.
+An Itinerant Teacher of the Visually Impaired provides direct, consultation or evaluation services to students whose visual impairment adversely affects educational performance.
+Services must be purchased on a FTE basis (302.000) not to exceed .6 FTE, to serve district students.